Gene Therapy

 Genes can be introduced into target cells via viral infection, physical methods (e.g., electroporation, gene gun), or chemical methods (e.g., lipid nanoparticles, calcium phosphate) .
 However, current transfection efficiency remains suboptimal (below 100%) due to factors such as cell type variability, vector size, and nucleic acid purity.The cultivation of HEK293 cells is pivotal for the production of final therapeutic products due to their high transfection efficiency and capacity for recombinant protein/viral vector expression.

-Virus Purification and quality control
+Virus purification and quality control

 A critical downstream bioprocessing step to isolate and concentrate intact viral particles (e.g., adenovirus, lentivirus, AAV) from crude lysates or cell culture supernatants while removing contaminants like host cell proteins, DNA, and empty capsids.